agarcia0991/Bitcoin-vs-Tweets-Effect-on-Market-Capitalization./README.md

 and **tested** with marketcap data after 2019.

 * We found that results differed significantly when training the model to inspect marketcap data from 2017 and beyond, droping the front tail.
-SARIMA then predicted that the price would decrese past 2021.
+SARIMA then predicted that the price would decrease beyond 2021.